 You may have informed Electoral Services that you live at the property, however you are now required to register to vote (which is a separate process).
 The quickest and easiest way to register to vote is by going to www.gov.uk/register-to-vote.
-Alternatively please call the office on 0121 704 6042.
+Or you can call our office on 0121 704 6042.

 Your son/daughter can register at their home address as well as their university address, but must not vote more than once in the same election.